 - sufficient evidence and reasons to support your claim (because your ideas should be reasonable);

-Such way of presenting the argument ensures that you not only have an opinion, but can also share it with others.
+Such a way of presenting the argument ensures that you not only have an opinion but can also share it with others.
 Undoubtedly, everyone has his/her own opinion, but when you learn how to properly present your argument to others, you also show why your viewpoint is important.
 Therefore, an argument makes the discussion more focused and meaningful.

 Learning to defend your argument is necessary during college studying.
 Whenever you read something or conduct some research, you have to communicate the information to others in such a way that will help them to further evaluate and use it.